Churchill Downs project includes hotel, gaming, new seats

-The project would include a 156-room hotel that would offer track-side suites and a gaming floor.
+The project would include a 156-room hotel in the track’s first turn that would offer trackside suites and a gambling floor.
 The plans would also add about 5,500 new seats at the track.

 The rest of the project is expected to be completed by the end of 2021.